kaufman-lab/build_tensorflow/README.md

 This repo contains:

 - code to build a container that can then be used to build tensorflow (as a github action workflow)
-- package repository for that container (see right)
+- package repository for that container (see right, under packages)
 - code to build tensorflow in the container
-- releases containing tensorflow binaries (forthcoming)
+- releases containing tensorflow binaries (see right, under releases)

 Note these binaries are built with `numpy==1.21.1` and definitely will not work with numpy 1.19.
 Here are all three python packages used to build tensorflow: it's probably a good idea to match all three of these exactly.